-Measure twice and cut once – Carpentry Proverb
+Measure twice and cut once – Carpentry Proverb.

 When it comes to building or carpentry, size counts.
 That's why there is a myriad of marking and measuring tools to ensure corners meet, levels are flat, and surfaces are the correct size.